Death of River Nasino

-River Nasino (July 1, 2020 – October 9, 2020) was a Filipino infant who died in a Manila hospital after suffering from acute respiratory distress syndrome while her mother Reina Mae Nasino was detained for illegal possession of firearms and explosives.
+River Nasino (July 1, 2020 – October 9, 2020) was a 3-month-old Filipino girl who died in a Manila hospital after suffering from acute respiratory distress syndrome while her mother Reina Mae Nasino was detained for illegal possession of firearms and explosives.
 The baby's death sparked condemnation from progressive groups due to the police handling involved during the baby's funeral and burial.

 Background

 The 23-year-old pregnant human rights worker Reina Mae Nasino and two other activists were arrested at Tondo, Manila on November 5, 2019, and detained at the Manila City Jail for illegal possession of firearms and explosives, a non-bailable offense.
 However, the detainees' lawyers asserted that the firearms and other weapons were planted.
 During the custody, River Nasino was born prematurely on July 1, 2020, at the Dr. Jose Fabella Memorial Hospital and was later diagnosed with acute gastroenteritis.
 Reina pleaded that the baby should be allowed stay by her side until at least six months old.
 Despite this, the baby was forcibly separated on August 13, 2020, despite the pleas that the baby was not healthy to separate a breastfeeding infant from her mother.
 A month later, River was brought to the hospital after she had shown signs of COVID-19; she tested negative for the virus.
 She died on October 9, 2020.
 At the day of the baby's death, her mother asked to the court to let her see her daughter.